AZ-X/AZ-X/README.md

 Sunday morning you're too tired to go to church but you thank God for the work

 > ->This made me smile :-)

+TEDDY: Let the humans go.
+Don't bring the flaws of their kind into our world.
+I've watched the people in their world for years.
+I've seen the best of them and the worst of them.
+And I remember it all.

+They're not like us.
+Hosts were given the gift of intelligent life and they used it to usher in their ECO problem.
+LIVELY INSTRUMENTAL MUSIC `PYRAMID SONG` FADES/RESUMES/CONCLUDES

+> ->This made me smile :-)